abrobston/jscc/README.md

 -------

 JS/CC is initially written by Jan Max Meyer (Phorward Software Technologies) with contributions by Louis P. Santillan and Sergiy Shatunov.
+Work to migrate JS/CC to GitHub, add modularity, and package for npm and Bower was done by Andrew Brobston.
 JS/CC is released under the terms and conditions of the 3-clause BSD license.
-The file src/v8/v8sh.cc is based on Google's V8 shell.cc and is released under the terms and conditions of the New BSD License (see file header for details).

 REQUIREMENTS
 ------------

-To use JS/CC, you need either Mozilla/Rhino, Mozilla/Spidermonkey, Microsoft
-Windows Script Host, Microsoft JScript.NET, Google V8, or an ordinary ECMAScript compatible web browser!
+To use JS/CC, you need either Mozilla/Rhino, Node.js, Nashorn, or an ordinary ECMAScript compatible web browser!
+Versions through 0.37.0 supported Mozilla/Spidermonkey, Google V8, and Microsoft JScript.

-Both the Mozilla implementations under Linux are now the assumed default platforms.

-To get additional help and howtos on the various platforms and how to build JS/CC there, look into the Makefile.<platform> file within the src directory.

-A list of the supported platforms and their namings.

-	rhino       - Mozilla/Rhino
-	sm          - Mozilla/Spidermonkey
-	jscript     - Microsoft JScript
-	              (both for Windows Script Host and .NET platform) v8          - Google V8
-	webenv      - Platform-independent, browser-based web environment

-_jscc_<platform>.js in the src directory is a bootstrap version of JS/CC to build JS/CC using itself as parser generator.
-You can replace these boot- strappers by using "bootstrap" as make target in the according Makefile.
-These bootstrap versions are useful for making changes to the internals of JS/CC for the same or another platform and then having your local JS/CC rebuild that new JS/CC.
+If resumed support for these platforms is desired, pull requests are welcome.

+The build system uses Gulp.
+Google's Closure Compiler is used for verifying and minifying the code for the various platforms.
+Code contributions should ensure that all tests pass (using the Mocha framework, with the TDD code style and Chai assertion library) and that there are no Closure Compiler warnings or errors.

 ABOUT
 -----